CP-Mon/CPmon/README.md

+# Updata 21-4-67 Neen
-change status 400 -> 200 with status "fail"
+change some status 400 -> 200 with status "fail" so user wont see error

-change const roomId = parseInt(req.params.id, 10) ->  const roomId = req.body.roomID
+Bug Report (to Nadeem)
+- bug : can't use roomInfo.room.startGame() and other method
 - bug : user join multiple room

+Bug Report (to Bean)
+- bug : HP not show
+- bug : green background should follow choosen pokemon (May be handle in drawCPmonStatus()?)
+- improve : status bar in waiting room, what is highest value?
+- improve : may be delete log-container?
+We didn't store room log